-- Accessory dwelling units constructed prior to the adoption of this Ordinance without a building permit or certificate of occupancy shall apply to the Board of Selectmen for a determination of compliance with this Ordinance.
-There shall be an amnesty period of 180 days from the date of adoption of this Ordinance in which to make an application for a determination and in which no penalty will be assessed for an illegal nonconforming accessory dwelling unit. - 2005.02 Applications shall be accompanied by the filing fee, plans, and other documents requested by the Selectmen, or Selectmen's agent to enable them to evaluate compliance with Section 2000.00.
-The Board of Selectmen [Building Inspector] shall issue one of the following: - a. a determination of compliance with Section 2002.00 and a certificate of occupancy. - b. a conditional determination of compliance with Section 2000.00 and a description of the corrective changes needed to bring the accessory dwelling unit into compliance.
+- 2005.01 Accessory dwelling units constructed prior to the adoption of this Ordinance without a building permit or certificate of occupancy shall apply to the Selectboard for a determination of compliance with this Ordinance.
+There shall be an amnesty period of 180 days from the date of adoption of this Ordinance in which to make an application for a determination and in which no penalty will be assessed for an illegal nonconforming accessory dwelling unit. - 2005.02 Applications shall be accompanied by the filing fee, plans, and other documents requested by the Selectboard, or Selectboard's agent to enable them to evaluate compliance with Section 2000.00.
+The Selectboard [Building Inspector] shall issue one of the following: - a.
+A determination of compliance with Section 2002.00 and a certificate of occupancy. - b.
+A conditional determination of compliance with Section 2000.00 and a description of the corrective changes needed to bring the accessory dwelling unit into compliance.
 The required changes shall be completed within 90 days of the date of the determination of conditional compliance.
-Upon successful completion of the required changes, the Board of Selectmen [Building Inspector] shall issue a certificate of occupancy; or - c. a determination of noncompliance with one or more of the requirements of Section 2000.00, together with a listing of those requirements and conditions for which compliance cannot be achieved through corrective changes.
+Upon successful completion of the required changes, the Selectboard [Building Inspector] shall issue a certificate of occupancy; or - c.
+A determination of noncompliance with one or more of the requirements of Section 2000.00, together with a listing of those requirements and conditions for which compliance cannot be achieved through corrective changes.